fomightez/yeastmine/README.md

 YeastMine
 =========

-* Scripts using YeastMine (InterMine) to collect [Saccharomyces Genome Database](www.yeastgenome.org/) data.
+* Scripts using [YeastMine](http://yeastmine.yeastgenome.org/yeastmine/begin.do) ([InterMine](http://intermine.github.io/intermine.org/) to collect [Saccharomyces Genome Database](www.yeastgenome.org/) data.

-* These scripts will work on free [PythonAnywhere](https://www.pythonanywhere.com/) accounts because intermine and yeastmine were graciously added to the [Whitelisted sites for free users](https://www.pythonanywhere.com/whitelist/) when I requested.
-THANKS!
+* These scripts will work on free [PythonAnywhere](https://www.pythonanywhere.com/) accounts because InterMine and YeastMine were graciously added to the [Whitelisted sites for free users](https://www.pythonanywhere.com/whitelist/) when I requested.
+THANKS, PythonAnywhere!
+Of course, they will also work on your computer, server, or cloud instance or wherever you run Python programs that can access the internet.

-* They do require Intermine module be installed on system!
+* Other than the scripts, running them does require Intermine module be installed on system.

 Installation of Intermine